Skip to main content

 Actionable Item

-The following sections elaborates the steps for installing IDHub in your Cluster.
+The following sections elaborate the steps for installing IDHub in your Cluster.

 Step 1: Clone IDHub App Repo